We are very pleased to announce that our Spring Mushroom Dinner will be held on Monday, May 27th at our favourite Piatto Restaurant.

 Please join us for an evening of fun, friendship and fine dining!

-Seating is limited to 75 persons - it's always a sell-out so reserve early.
+It's always a sell-out so reserve early.

 The price is $65 per person.
 Please pay online at http://www.myctor.org/events/dinner.

 12 Easy Genera: An Introduction to Field Identification of Mushrooms

 Monday May 6, 2019